Jason-Henrickson15/auth-shelf/README.md

 Our client, Prime Digital Academy: Room 2, has asked for an app to simulate the behavior of their shelf.
 That is, a list of items placed on the classroom shelf.
 More details about each of the features are listed below in the README.md.

-## Use the Download ZIP Option (Don't Fork & Don't Clone)

-**Step 1 - Download ZIP of Project:**
-- click on the **Code** button
-    - select the **Download ZIP** option from the menu
-- file download should appear at the bottom of your web browser
-    - click on the downloaded file icon
-- a finder window should open with the assignment folder unzipped in the Downloads directory
-- move the folder to where you are keeping your projects

-**Step 2 - Initialize as a Repo:**
-- open the project in VSCode
-- open up the terminal in VSCode for the project
-    - *in terminal:* run `git init`
-    - *in terminal:* run `git add .`
-    - *in terminal:* run `git commit -m "initial commit"`

-**Step 3 - Attach GitHub Repo:**
-- goto GitHub in the browser (make sure you are logged in)
-- click on the `+` icon in the top right of the window
-    - select **New repository** from the menu
-- name your repo **auth-shelf**
-- make sure your repo has **Public** selected
-- click the **Create repository** button at the bottom
-- copy the terminal commands listed in the **…or push an existing repository from the command line** section
-- goto your project terminal in VSCode and paste the commands you just copied from GitHub and press **return**

----

 ## Assignment Instructions

 ### BASE MODE